• Skip to main content

 Learn how to make homemade enchilada sauce with my step-by-step instructions and full recipe video.
 You can easily make a double batch of this easy enchilada sauce to use on other dishes throughout the week.
 This sauce is also excellent for quick and easy meal planning.

-Enchilada sauce steps
+enchilada sauce steps

 1. Heat a large skillet with the vegetable oil over medium-high heat,